 While weekly therapy sessions help sustain steady growth, sometimes this may be too slow for you.
 If you are eager to make faster progress, I’d like to tell you about a technique that creates breakthroughs better than any method I know.

 My clients are smart.
 They have strong mental processing skills.
 Some of my clients have been trying to change life-long patterns by using cognitive therapy for a very long time.
 While they get smarter, after a while they get downright frustrated with the slowness of therapy and all the money and time they’ve invested.
-The same old bothersome habits cycle around and around within themselves and in their marriages.
+The same old bothersome habits cycle around and around within themselves and in their relationships.

 Why the slow progress with cognitive therapy?

 We can’t always understand why we are the way we are on a logical level and make the changes we want.

 Let’s see how neuroscience helps answer this question.

-When we’ve experienced emotionally or physically painful events, our smart brains figured out how to help us survive.
+When we’ve experienced emotionally or physically painful events, our brains figured out how to help us survive.
 The instinctual part of our brain chose from this menu in a nanosecond: fight, flight, freeze, or faint.
 Our automatic reactions worked.
 We survived.

 After a painful event ends, two systems of our brain hard-wire our coping patterns.

 (1) the part that helps us avoid pain so we don’t touch a hot stove again, and